cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/map/overmap.md

 Weight must always be a simple integer, but `max` may also be an object defining a probability distribution over integers.
 Each time the special is spawned, a value is sampled from that distribution.
-Currently only a Poisson distribution is supported, specified via an object such as `{ "poisson": 5 }` where 5 will be the mean of the distribution (λ).
+Poisson distribution is supported via an object such as `{ "poisson": 5 }` where 5 will be the mean of the distribution (λ).
+Flat distribution is supported via `[min, max]` pairs.
+`max` can also be `scale`d by another multiplier `shared` within special, allowing scale amount of multiple different overmaps proportionaly to each others.

 Within each phase, the game looks for unsatisfied joins from the existing overmaps and attempts to find an overmap from amongst those available in its